hugo-sid/hugo-blog-awesome/README.md

 ## Setup

 > **Note**
 > You must have the [Hugo extended version](https://gohugo.io/installation/linux/#editions) installed in order to use this theme.
-This theme uses SCSS for styling.
-With the Hugo extended version, SCSS can be compiled to CSS without any additional tools.
+This theme uses Sass for styling.
+With the Hugo extended version, Sass can be transpiled to CSS without any additional tools.

 ### Using the theme as Hugo module